UMBCSAD/greenbank_hello/README.md

 ## Setup

 Install Elixir by the standard procedure for your distro.
 On recent Ubuntu (22), `apt install elixir` sufficies.
-Also do `apt install erlang-ldap`.
+Also do `apt install erlang-eldap`.

 Create a secret file in `config/secret.exs`, as follows: